methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-10-13-bro-ids-logstash-parsing.md

 ---
   title: Bro-IDS Logstash Parsing
   date: 2014-10-13
+excerpt: "I have spent the past several days working with Bro-IDS and Logstash parsing and wanted to share this with anyone else who may be doing the same and..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have spent the past several days working with Bro-IDS and Logstash parsing and wanted to share this with anyone else who may be doing the